triton-lang/triton/docs/triton-c.md

 which is valid _Triton-C_.

-- **Portability**: One other issue with our initial C99 program is that it is not portable.
-While it will run well on a single CPU thread, the operation `z = x + y` would perform poorly on a GPU Streaming Processor as it would execute on a single thread only.
-For this readon, it would have to be rewritten for GPUs as follows:
+- **Portability**: One other issue with our initial C program is that it is not portable.
+While it will run well on a single CPU thread, the operation `z = x + y` would underutilize a GPU Streaming Processor as it would execute on a single thread only.
+For this reason, it would have to be rewritten in CUDA as follows:
 ```
 // CUDA
 // Launch on a block of 16 x 8 threads